willyvmm/mouSTer/README.md

     - literally ALL
 - ALL USB Gampads
     - literally ALL or almost ALL
-    - Xbox 360 game pads and compatible devices.
+    - Xbox 360 gamepads and compatible devices.
-    - Playstation DS3/sixaxis/DS4/DS5
+    - Playstation DS3/Sixaxis/DS4/DS5
 - ALL USB Joysticks
-    - USB joystick are not so popular, so **mouSTer** has not been tested with too many of them.
+    - USB joysticks are not so popular, so **mouSTer** has not been tested with too many of them.
 ***
 ### mouSTer features: